dudenoob34/dude-zone/README.md

 Welcome to...
-# Dude's place of games (name change because my mind is so impure)
+# Dude's place of games
 ![thumbnail](HubPictureV3.png)
 _A list of web games on the internet that I personally find really interesting.
 You might find them interesting too!_
 _________________
 ### FAQ

+Q. Wait, why did the name change?

+A: Because my mind is so impure and I know others are too.

 Q: Can I add something to this list?